imirghania/online_regression_task/README.md

 # Online regression application

-A module that predits the expected completion time for a series of similar tasks, more details in ...
+A module that predits the expected completion time for a series of similar tasks, more details in the [notebook](ml_remaining_time.ipynb)